mspncp/gosu-wiki/Getting-Started-on-Linux.md

-# Getting Started on Linux
+# Getting Started on Linux, FreeBSD or Raspbian on the Raspberry Pi

 ## Pre-release version of Gosu 0.8.0